gitstua/stu-workers/README.md

 This will start a local development server, typically at `http://127.0.0.1:8787`.
 Any changes you make to the code will be automatically reflected.

+### Poll API local demo

+Run `scripts/poll-api-demo.sh` to spin up `wrangler dev --local`, seed a sample poll, cast a vote, and dump the JSON results.
+The script:
+- pulls `MASTER_KEY` from your shell or `wrangler.toml`, generates a valid API key using the same HMAC logic as `src/middleware/validateApiKey.js`, and sends it in `X-API-Key`
+- forces `ENVIRONMENT=development`/`NODE_ENV=development` bindings for local runs
+- persists KV data to `.wrangler/state` so you can rerun and inspect stored polls
+- writes wrangler logs to `/tmp/stu-workers-wrangler.log` while streaming curl responses to the console
+- casts sample votes showing duplicate rejection for the same fingerprint and acceptance for a different fingerprint, then dumps JSON results
+- calls `/poll/reset` (authenticated) to zero votes and restart the timer, then prints reset results

+Set `MASTER_KEY` for local runs by either exporting it (`export MASTER_KEY="something-secret"`), adding `MASTER_KEY=...` to a `.env` file in the repo root, or editing the `MASTER_KEY` value in `wrangler.toml`.
+The demo script checks in that order.

+### Poll SPA local demo

+Run `scripts/poll-spa-demo.sh` to start `wrangler dev --local`, create a sample poll, and print the SPA URL (e.g. `http://127.0.0.1:8787/poll/app?id=<poll-id>`) so you can vote and view results in the browser.
+It keeps wrangler running until you press Ctrl+C. Requires `MASTER_KEY` (env, `.env`, or `wrangler.toml`).

+### Poll load test

+Run `scripts/poll-loadtest.sh` with `POLL_ID=<id>` (and optional `WORKER_URL`) to fire 100 random votes into an existing poll while printing the SPA URL so you can watch live results.